 For more information and an application, please contact our Dual Language Learner Specialist at CCRRDLL@mailbox.sc.edu.

-Families currently experiencing homelessness as defined by the McKinney Vento Act and who have a child aged 0-12 years old may be eligible for the Homeless Initiative Voucher, funded by the SC Department of Social Services.
+The HI Scholarship is funded by the SC Department of Social Services.
+Families currently experiencing homelessness as defined by the McKinney-Vento Act (lacking a fixed, regular, and adequate nighttime residence) and who have a child aged 0-12 years old may be eligible for the Homeless Initiative Voucher.

 For more information and an application, please contact our HI Support & Child Care Referral Specialist at CCRRHI@mailbox.sc.edu.